If all other negotiations fail and your

 Remain calm and amiable.
 No matter how hard you are pressed, don’t lose your temper because

 that could be beneficial to the other side.
 Know that your own attorney

 is on your side to object any inappropriate questions or actions by the

 Listen to the question and understand it prior to answering.
-It is okay to ask the opposing attorney to repeat or rephrase the question
+It is acceptable to request that the lawyer repeat or rephrase the question

 until you can provide an honest answer.

 Pause and explain your answers clearly.
 Any “umm,” “uhh” and every audible response will